besotti/object-path/README.md

 ### `getPath`

 The `getPath` function allows you to retrieve the value of a deeply nested property in an object based on a string path.
 If the path doesn't exist, you can provide a fallback value.
+It also supports retrieving values from arrays, returning multiple values if the path leads to an array of items.

 #### Syntax: